Remi-Coulom/joedb/doc/source/getting_started.rst

     sudo apt install g++ cmake ninja-build libssh-dev

-When the necessary packages are installed, the following commands should get you ready:
+When the necessary packages are installed, the following commands should compile everything:

 .. literalinclude:: ./tutorial/compiling.sh
    :language: bash

-If you wish to install joedb system-wide, you can run:
+These commands will install joedb system-wide:

 .. code-block:: bash

     sudo ninja install
     sudo ldconfig

-If you wish to run coverage tests, documentation, and benchmarks, also install:
+To run coverage tests, documentation, and benchmarks, also install:

 .. code-block:: bash